banzaiMimic/mongo-testing/README.md

 # mongo-testing
-quick demo for testable mongoose queries using jest

-might add more here but for now can look at [this test file](./src/_tests/queryDemo.test.js)
+- demo for testable mongoose queries using jest might add more here but for now can look at [this test file](./src/_tests/queryDemo.test.js)
+- demo for running and connecting to mongo from node using docker / docker-compose [here](./docker-compose.yml)
+- demo for creating mock files from json into mongo ["create-mocks" script here](./package.json)

 ## pre-requisites node
 - node [tested on 16.14.0]